23 May 1706

 3. Platoon Fire SimulationIf you want to give an advantage to the Allied side for using platoon fire, there are two rules you could employ to simulate this.
 One is to, obviously, make the platoon fire 165% effective (or, for comparison and rounding, 3 dice vs 2).
 For those fire-by-ranks partisans, you could still give the Bourbon side equivalent firepower, but, because of the perceived continuous firing of the Allied side, give that side a greater impact on the morale of the target unit.
 That is, if you keep track of morale effects in your game.

 4. Dismounted DragoonsDragoons during this period were still considered mostly to be mounted infantry.
 In battle they were frequently dismounted to act as foot.
 However, in a wargame, it is simply not a matter of taking them off their horses to form them up as infantry.
 You have to do something with the horses.
-In practice, a dragoon troop would tell off every fourth man to stay back and hold the horses...you know, to keep them from wandering off to graze as they pleased.
+In practice, a dragoon troop would tell off every fourth man to stay back and hold the horses--you know, to keep them from wandering off to graze as they pleased.
 This means that the actual combat strength of the dismounted dragoon unit would be 75% of its mounted strength.
-It also means that the two separate units (those dismounted and the held horses) need to be physically together for the men to remount.
-So if you've dismounted near the Tomb of Ottomond and then walked over (at foot pace) to Taviers, leaving the horse back, if you need to remount you either need to send to bring them up or walk back to the Tomb.
+It also means that the two separate units (those dismounted and the held horses) need to be physically close for the men to remount.
+So if you've dismounted near the Tomb of Ottomond and then walked over (at foot pace) to Taviers, leaving your horse back, when you need to remount you either need to send to bring them up or walk back to the Tomb.
+So the one unit becomes split (dismounted and horse-holders) and treated separately in a wargame.

 But you knew that.